Etretat Normandy, France Travel Guide

 Generally, no specific permits needed for tourism in Etretat.

 Tipping is not mandatory in France, as a service charge ("service compris") is typically included in restaurant bills and hotel prices.
-Rounding up the bill or leaving a small amount (€1-€5 for a meal) for exceptional service is appreciated.
+Rounding up the bill or leaving a small amount (€1-€5 for a meal) for excellent service is appreciated.
 For a cup of coffee or drinks, a few coins are common.

 €50-€80 (Dorm bed/basic guesthouse, supermarket meals, free attractions).